datapublica/grunt-locales/README.md

 Extra fields from the JSON translation objects which are added to each CSV export row as additional information.

+#### options.preserveInnerHTMLForKey
+Type: `Boolean`
+Default value: `false`

+If true, the value of generated catalog entries with an explicit localization string (`localize` attribute value) is set to the source element content, as opposed to the key.

 ## HTML templates format
 The templates should contain HTML content which can be parsed by [node-htmlparser](https://github.com/tautologistics/node-htmlparser).

-By default, the `locales:update` task parses all elements with `localize` attributes, as well as the same attributes with `-data` prefix.
+By default, the `locales:update` task parses all elements with `localize` attributes, as well as the same attributes with `data-` prefix.
 So elements with `data-localize` attribute will also be parsed, which allows strict HTML conformity.

 The localization string is taken from the attribute value.
 For the attributes `localize` and `data-localize`, the string will be taken from the content of the element if the attribute value is empty.

+Localized html attribute values such as input placeholders and tooltips are identified by the `localize-attributes` and `data-localize-attributes` attribute.
+The value is a comma-separated list of attributes of the marked elements that need to be localized.
+The value of each localized attribute is used as the localization string.

 ### HTML template examples